Seven-month-old Genan drinks after eating Ready-to-Use Therapeutic Food at Damazine Children's Hospital in Blue Nile State, Sudan.

 The severe restriction of humanitarian aid is one of the main drivers of the famine conditions in Zamzam.
 UNICEF was able to deliver enough lifesaving Ready-to-Use Therapeutic Food (RUTF) to treat approximately 4,000 severely acutely malnourished children to El Fasher in July, including an allocation for Zamzam camp, but the continued lack of sustained, safe access means the needs remain huge and continued ability to deliver humanitarian supplies is unpredictable.

-Clashes between the army and the paramilitary Rapid Support Forces (RSF) have pushed waves of families out of their homes, creating the world's largest displacement crisis and leaving 25 million people in need of humanitarian support.
+Clashes between Sudan's army and the paramilitary Rapid Support Forces (RSF) have pushed waves of families out of their homes, creating the world's largest displacement crisis and leaving 25 million people in need of humanitarian support.

-"We left but it was tough going," said Fatima, who fled El Fasher on foot with her seven children.
+"We left but it was tough going," said Fatima, who fled on foot with her seven children.
 "There were a lot of bombs, strikes and snipers.
 And there were a lot of injured people.
 Children were killed by bombs."

 Fatima and her children reached Zamzam camp, where daily life is a struggle.
 "Since we moved here, we have been facing a lot of difficulties," she said.
 "There's no food here.
 Or water.
 And there are no mattresses or blankets, or clothes for the children.
 We need a place to stay."